Tutorial 2: Assets and Flows

 Explore the files

-Take a look at the files in the assets-tutorial
+Take a look at the files in the my-awesome-energy-system/tutorial-2

 folder.